r-lib/styler/CONTRIBUTING.md

 * Use `$git blame` to see where changes were introduced.
 Look at the commit message, check changes that were made to the code in the same commit.
-If you are using the GUI of GitHub, you can easily obtain more contextual information such as the pull request with which a change was introdued.
+If you are using the GUI of GitHub, you can easily obtain more contextual information such as the pull request with which a change was introduced.
 Often functionality was introduced with testing.
-So you can easily see which new tests are related to the new functionality.
-You can remvoe the changes in the source code and re-run the tests and see what fails and why.
+So, you can easily see which new tests are related to the new functionality.
+You can remove the changes in the source code and re-run the tests and see what fails and why.
 * Search Issues and Pull Requests on GitHub with the full text search.
 Make sure you also search for closed Issues and PRs.